parthjaradi/Sneaker-Stop/README.md

 # Sneaker-Stop
 Angular website built with HTML, CSS along with GSAP animation.
 <br/>
-Sneaker-Stop is a the one place stop for all sneakerheads.<br/>
+Sneaker-Stop is a the one place stop for all sneakerheads.
 It provides all the latest updates in the fashion world and <br/>
-helps you to be in touch with all new sneakers.<br/>
+helps you to be in touch with all new sneakers.
 The site has four sections: Home,Sneakers,Trends,About.<br/>
 # Home<br/>
 The landing page of the webiste shows the hottest trend in the market. <br/>